 Reaction & Thoughts:

-Cimarron entered the history books as the first western to win an Oscar for Best Picture.
+Cimarron entered the history books as the very first western to win an Oscar for Best Picture.
 It isn’t a western in the classic tradition, though.
-It’s mostly a two-generation melodrama based on Edna Ferber’s best-selling novel of the same name.
-Today, the film is more of a curio than anything else.
-It’s a creaky and talky epic with stilted acting, more interested in showing off the then innovative use of sound to moviegoers.
+It’s essentially a two-generation melodrama based on Edna Ferber’s best-selling novel of the same name.
+Today, Cimarron is more of a curiosity than anything else.
+It’s a grandly filmed but creaky epic with stilted acting, whose highest card is the then innovative use of sound.

 It’s hard for me to be too critical of an early sound movie.
 I’m sure the filmmakers did their best under the circumstances.
 One must be willing to be transported to another era, when sound was considered a gimmick and shooting outdoors was extremely difficult.
 You also have to be lenient with the film’s stereotypes.